wiggywombathead/proteus/documentation/notes.md

 UART registers on the BCM2835/6 chip can be found on page 177 of the BCM2835 ARM Peripherals Manual.
 This also gives the UART base address of 0x7e201000, however on the Raspberry Pi 2, this is at 0x3f201000 instead. **N.B.** From the manual:
-``Physical addresses range from 0x20000000 to 0x20ffffff for peripherals.
+"Physical addresses range from 0x20000000 to 0x20ffffff for peripherals.
 The bus addresses for peripherals are set up to map onto the peripheral bus address range starting at 0x7e000000.
-Thus a peripheral listed at 0x7ennnnnn will be available at physical address 0x20nnnnnn.''
+Thus a peripheral listed at 0x7ennnnnn will be available at physical address 0x20nnnnnn."

 `mmio_write()` takes a 32-bit register and stores the 32-bit data into the register specified, while `mmio_read()` returns the data stored in that